android/identity-samples/Shrine/README.md

 1. Call `signinResponse` from `AuthRespository.kt`.
 Pass the response and credential to the method as parameters.

 2. If successful, the user has been signed in and you can redirect them to the home screen.

+### **Restore credentials of a returning user on a new device**

+This section describes how to implement restore credentials

+1. On a successful user authentication, create a Restore Key

+   1. Call `AuthRepository`'s `registerPasskeyCreationRequest` method

+   2. With the PasskeyCreationRequest recieved from the above method, call `CredentialManagerUtils`'s `createRestoreKey` method

+   3. Then call `AuthRepository`'s `registerPasskeyCreationResponse` method

+2. Once on a new device, check if there is any restore key present on the device or not (brought to the new device in the process of Backup and Restore)

+   1. Call `AuthRepository`'s `signInWithPasskeysRequest` method

+   2. With the PasskeyCreationRequest recieved from the above method, call `CredentialManagerUtils`'s `getRestoreKey` method

+   3. If there is a RestoreKey present this will return a `GenericCredentialManagerResponse.GetPasskeySuccess` else this will return a `GenericCredentialManagerResponse.Error`

+3. Sign in using the found Restore Key

+   1. If a restore key is found in the above step, simply use it to sign-in using `AuthRepository`'s `signInWithPasskeysResponse` method

+4. Delete a Restore Key

+   1. If a user logs out of the app, make sure to clear the stored restore key by calling `CredentialManagerUtils`'s `deleteRestoreKey`

 ## **Specific use case handling**